flipacholas/Architecture-of-consoles/articles/wii.Rmd.md

 ### Video Signal

-Surprisingly enough, this console doesn't use the old [Multi Out](`r ref("super-nintendo.md#a-convenient-video-out")`) port anymore, but a variation of it called **AV Multi Out** (so much for a name) with a slightly different shape.
-This one carries all of the previous signals plus **YPbPr** (known as 'component') `r cite("graphics-video")`.
+Surprisingly enough, this console doesn't use the old [Multi Out](super-nintendo.md#a-convenient-video-out) port anymore, but a variation of it called **AV Multi Out** (so much for a name) with a slightly different shape.
+This one carries all of the previous signals plus **YPbPr** (known as 'component') [@graphics-video].
 It also includes some data lines that the system uses to identify the type of cable plugged in.

-Unfortunately, this medium inherits the same [limitations](`r ref("gamecube.md#connections")`) of the Gamecube.
+Unfortunately, this medium inherits the same [limitations](gamecube.md#connections) of the Gamecube.
 That is, no S-Video on PAL systems and no RGB on NTSC ones.
 Also, RGB can only broadcast interlaced signals (no progressive).
-On the other side, Nintendo finally shipped a SCART cable (as an extra accessory) which finally makes use of the RGB lines (remember they were ignored since the times of the [SNES](`r ref("super-nintendo#a-convenient-video-out")`)).
+On the other side, Nintendo finally shipped a SCART cable (as an extra accessory) which finally makes use of the RGB lines (remember they were ignored since the times of the [SNES](super-nintendo#a-convenient-video-out)).

 ## Audio

-The Wii includes the same **Macronix DSP** found in the [Gamecube](`r ref("gamecube#audio")`), you can take a look at that article for the detailed analysis.
+The Wii includes the same **Macronix DSP** found in the [Gamecube](gamecube#audio), you can take a look at that article for the detailed analysis.

 Compared to the Gamecube, the only major change is that, since ARAM is gone, either MEM1 or MEM2 can be used as audio buffer.